WebKing0121/RN-Challenge1/README.md

 This repo is for the code challenge to work for Mindful Software.

-Your task is to fork this repo and develop an expo application.
+Your task is to fork this repo and develop an expo application using `create-expo-app`.
 This application will be a journal for the user.
 You are free to use any dependencies you want.

 The requirements are: